Business recruitment and training support

 The University of Central Lancashire - degree apprenticeships can help you develop your workforce including a new range of Degree Apprenticeships.

-Lancashire Skills and Employment Hub - employers apprenticeship toolkit provides an Employers' Apprenticeship Toolkit to help local businesses get to grips with the issues surrounding taking on and developing apprentices.
+Lancashire Skills and Employment Hub - employers apprenticeship toolkit provides an Employers' Apprenticeship Toolkit (2022) to help local businesses get to grips with the issues surrounding taking on and developing apprentices.
+Or check out the Lancashire Skills Pledge, where knowledgeable professionals can contact you to discuss how apprenticeships will benefit your business.

 Training and skills